 This page is a plain-English overview for families.
-It’s not legal advice, and rules can differ across the UK (England / Wales / Scotland / Northern Ireland).
+It’s not legal advice.

 If you’re unsure about your specific situation, consider getting independent advice.